This is an attempt where one player answers the other players successful shot or run with a successful shot or run.

 25d 2h 26m 15s

 11d 11h 43m 55s

 A type of rest, with a straight shaft and "x"-shaped head for resting the cue upon.

-(Chiefly U.S.) Side spin (english) placed on a same side of the cue ball as the direction in which the object ball is being cut (left-hand english when cutting a ball to the left, and vice versa).
-In addition to affecting cue ball position, inside english can increase throw.
+Side spin on a cue ball on the opposite side of the direction of the cut angle to be played (right-hand english when cutting an object ball to the left, and vice versa).
+In addition to affecting cue ball position, outside english can be used to decrease throw.

 Describing a pot played at such a pace as to just reach the pocket and drop in without hitting the back.

 A cut shot in which if a line were drawn from the cue ball to the rail behind the targeted object ball, perpendicular to that rail, the object ball would lie beyond the line with respect to the pocket being targeted.